This Is The Most Infuriating Moment In The Love Is Blind Finale

 Warning: Spoilers ahead for Love Is Blind’s “The Reunion.”

-The Love Is Blind season 1 reunion special was always bound to be an explosive 50 minutes of television.
-If you had to guess which cast member would be at the center of the reality TV get-together’s most shocking moment, Jessica Batten — she who gave wine to a dog — would have been a solid guess.
+The Love Is Blind season 1 reunion special was always bound to be an explosive episode of television.
+If you had to guess which cast member would be at the centre of the reality TV get-together’s most shocking moment, Jessica Batten — she who gave wine to a dog — would have been a solid guess.
 Even Netflix hinted Jessica would be the one under fire with the reunion episode tease it shared days ahead of the reunion

 Advertisement

 However, Jessica isn’t the Love Is Blind co-star you should walk away from “The Reunion” fuming over.
-That honor instead goes to Damian Powers.
+That honour instead goes to Damian Powers.

 As we find out at the top of the special, Damian and his Blind love match Giannina Milady Gibelli are back together after a disastrous breakup in “The Weddings.”
 Although Damian and Giannina were engaged and living together for much of Love Is Blind season 1, they have since made some changes to their dynamic.
 Now, they are simply dating after the heady intensity of forming a relationship at a breakneck speed that would even make Bachelor Nation pause.
 Damian and Giannina are living separately.

-It’s a shockingly healthy setup for one of Love Is Blind’s most polarizing couples.
+It’s a shockingly healthy setup for one of Love Is Blind’s most polarising couples.

 Then, host Nick Lachey asks Damian if he would have done “anything different” on their wedding day.
 Damian says no.